zodb/relstorage/README.txt

 Configuring Your Database
 -------------------------

-You need to create a database, user name, and password for RelStorage.
+You need to configure a database and user account for RelStorage.
 RelStorage will populate the database with its schema the first time it connects.